On the optimal rate of equidistribution in number fields: Appendix

-\textbf{Step 3.} For every measurable set $E\subset V$ of finite measure the measure $\nu_E(A):=\Leb(A\cap E)$ is in $P$.
-This follows from the fact that the Lebesgue measure is Radon so there exists a sequence of open sets $U_n$ containing $E$ such that $\nu_{U_n}$ converge weakly-* to $\nu_E$.
-Removing from $U_n$ a closed set of arbitrary small Lebesgue measure we can assume that $\p U$ has Jordan measure $0$ so the Step 2 applies.
+\textbf{Step 3.} For every bounded measurable set $E\subset V$ of finite measure the measure $\nu_E(A):=\Leb(A\cap E)$ is in $P$.
+This follows from the fact that the Lebesgue measure is Radon so there exists a sequence of open sets $U_n$ containing $E$ such that $\nu_{U_n}$ converges weakly-* to $\nu_E$.
+Removing from $U_n$ a closed set of arbitrarily small Lebesgue measure we can assume that $\p U_n$ has Jordan measure $0$ so Step 2 applies.